13 ways to save money on energy bills

 For example, if you have single glazed windows, try taping some bubble wrap across the window.
 This might sound weird, and look even weirder, but you'll still get daylight shining through the bubble wrap – and it does make a big difference (if you like looking out of the window, save this method for the really cold winter nights).

-A staggering 20% of your heating is lost through poor insulation, so even little things like using a draft excluder at the bottom of any external doors can make a massive difference.
+A staggering 20% of your heating is lost through poor insulation, so even little things like using a draft excluder at the bottom of any external doors to save energy can make a massive difference.

 Get an idea of how much energy your flatmates use

-We're not suggesting that you should hide around the house and watch your flatmates like a hawk – you don't want to be that guy.
-But if they're always leaving the lights on, or cranking an electric heater in their room, make sure you speak up about it!
+We're not suggesting that you should hide around the house and watch your flatmates like a hawk – you don't want to be one of those annoying housemates.
+But if they're always leaving the lights on, or cranking an electric heater in their room, make sure you speak up about it.

 If everyone else is pulling their weight and keeping costs to a minimum, it's not fair that one person is pushing up the bills for the rest of you.

 Make sure 'extras' pay their share in bills